 Revolutionising shopping in a climate-smart way, a shopping mall devoted to selling entirely pre-loved and reusable items.

 What was the inspiration behind the mall?

 A local politician came up with the idea in response to the EU Waste Plan which stipulates that all countries in the EU must reduce and reuse waste.
 They took the idea to Government in 2006/7 and in 2012 the decision was made.
 The job of running the mall was given to our local energy company Eskilstuna Energi & Miljö, which is who I work for.

 You opened in August 2015.
 Since then the idea of the circular economy has become much better known, but what was the reaction back then?

 Reactions were positive from the beginning and have been since then.
-We only had 1 complaint in the beginning which was that all materials now go to ReTuna; and not to local charities.
+We only had one complaint in the beginning which was that all materials now go to ReTuna and not to local charities.
 But this has resolved itself now as it related to second hand clothes and we get too many of these to handle anyway!
 A significant proportion are shared with our local charity shops.